bradbunce/launchdarkly-react-logger/README.md

 The flag value determines which levels are displayed.
 For example, setting the flag to 3 (INFO) will show FATAL, ERROR, WARN, and INFO logs, but suppress DEBUG and TRACE logs.

+## SDK Logging
+The utility also provides runtime control over the LaunchDarkly SDK's internal logging through a feature flag (REACT_APP_LD_SDK_LOG_FLAG_KEY).
+This allows you to dynamically adjust the SDK's logging verbosity without redeploying your application.

+The SDK logger is automatically configured when the LDProvider initializes, using the log level specified by your feature flag.
+If the flag returns null or is not set, it will use 'info' as the default level.

+Available SDK log levels:
+- 'error' - Only log errors
+- 'warn' - Log warnings and errors
+- 'info' - Log general information, warnings, and errors
+- 'debug' - Log debug information and all above levels

+For example, you can temporarily enable debug logging in production to troubleshoot SDK-related issues by updating the feature flag value to 'debug'.

 ## Development

 ### Testing